marto2413/-stAttmptp/README.md

-Gonna be one helluva ride aib't it honey ;).# -stAttmptp
+Gonna be one helluva ride aint it honey ;).# -stAttmptp